matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 - A type of encryption that relies on only a single key to both encrypt and decrypt data.
 - The key must be known to all parties involved in communication and must therefore typically be shared between the parties at one point or another.
-- Symmetric-key algorithms tend to be faster than their asymmetric counterparts.
+- Symmetric-key algorithms tend to be faster than their asymmetric counterparts (odpowiedniki).
 - The most widely used symmetric-key algorithms are part of the Advanced Encryption Standard (**AES**).

 **Asymmetric Encryption**